Musculoskeletal injury: Injury recovery

 Injuries often limit physical activity and result in immobilisation which is a significant factor in recovery.
 Symptoms vary from, numbness, tingling, atrophy and weakness which can ultimately lead to permanent damage and disability.
 Neural injury recovery in acute strokes are compensated with the help of medical drugs.

 Repeating motions and actions whilst performing an activity increases an individual's risk of accumulating acute musculoskeletal injuries.
 Factors that affect sustaining these injuries include; duration of activity, the force required to complete the activity, the environment of the workplace and work postures.
 Although, specially advised exercises with stretching promotes blood circulation and increase range of motion and ultimately help decrease muscle tension.

 Our immune system is our natural mechanism which manages injuries to the musculoskeletal system.
 Inflammation, redness, swollen tissue are all part of the healing process, during this process new cells are generated to form new tissue.
 Macro-nutrients are essential components for tissue regeneration.
 Proteins, carbohydrates and fats are crucial for new muscle tissues.
 Water allows all biochemical processes to take place including, elimination of waste and toxins via sweat and urination.

 On the other hand, Micro nutrients include; vitamins, minerals, enzymes, protect cells and DNA from oxidation damages which is evident in the inflammation response and recovery process.

 Decision to return to work

 Recovery is enhanced by doing activities that make an individual feel better.
 Recovery from an injury also consists of returning to work or physical exercise.
 Employers are legally required to provide suitable duties for the person returning to work.
-It is important to get medical advise on when to return to work.
+It is important to get medical advice on when to return to work.
 It is important to consider the physical demands of the job, the work environment when deciding to return to work.
 Once you are approved to return to work or physical exercise it is crucial to maintain both physical and psychological relapse.